Harussani Zakaria: Death

 Harussani had a stroke in August 2020, and his health had deteriorated since.
 He and his wife were diagnosed with COVID-19 on 11 May 2021, and were treated at intensive care unit (ICU) of the Raja Permaisuri Bainun Hospital (HRPB), Ipoh.
 His wife, however, recovered enough to be discharged to recuperate at home.

-Harussani aged 82 died in hospital on 30 May 2021, from COVID-19.
+Harussani died of COVID-19 in hospital on 30 May 2021, aged 82.
 The Perak mufti's office confirmed Harussani's death on its official website.
-Harussani was laid to rest at the Kampung Rapat Jaya Muslim Cemetery at 6.20 p.m.
+Harussani was buried at the Kampung Rapat Jaya Muslim Cemetery.